cacophony-wj/LeS/README.md

 ### Cursed Loot

 The thing you have to remember about _Cursed Loot_ is that, once its in your modlist, your game is no longer about Skyrim and it is now about Cursed Loot.
 It does everything from overhauling loot, to adding followers, to changing combat and buffs, to prostitution, to prison overhaul, to death alternatives.
 It even has an alternate start and other quests to help you get a feel for how the mod works.
 Once you activate _Light But Kinky_, I have provided two gameplay options for this mod.
+Both are enabled to ensure they are downloaded but one is hidden.
 The first (and recommended) option is _Cursed Loot Lenient_ which you will see under **Outputs** in the left pane.
-Leave it enabled for infrequent, mild encounters with bondage gear that's relatively easy to escape from until you hit level 20 where things start getting a bit more hardcore.
-If you are a glutton for punishment and enjoy walking extremely slowly while tied up and clicking menus over and over in an attempt to escape, enable _Cursed Loot Punishing._ It's probably best to treat this as a nightmarish survival mode that you should only play to avoid your invitable enslavement or imprisonment for as long as possible before starting over.
+Leave everything untouched for infrequent, mild encounters with bondage gear that's relatively easy to escape from until you hit level 20 where things start getting a bit more hardcore.
+If you are a glutton for punishment and enjoy walking extremely slowly while tied up and clicking menus over and over in an attempt to escape, double-click on _Cursed Loot Punishing._, go to the _FileTree_ tab at the top, and find the _JSON_ file that has _mohidden_ at the end and choose _Unhide_.
+When you finally get sick of it and wish to go back to lenient, repeat the process except choose _Hide._ It's probably best to treat this as a nightmarish survival mode that you should only play to avoid your invitable enslavement or imprisonment for as long as possible before starting over.
 The key "mechanic" of this mod (such as it is) is that you keep your arousal down via sexual acts to prevent "cursed traps" from triggering that lock you into bondage gear, make you more aroused, spiraling down into a self-defeating loop.
-For more details I suggest you do a little searching on LoversLab.com for the Cursed Loot landing page and reading up on it.
+For more details I suggest you do a little searching on LoversLab.com for the Cursed Loot landing page and read up on it.
 It shouldn't be difficult to find, it's about the most popular mod there.

 ## Bodies and NPCs

 For the bodies I used CBBE 3BBB.
 Apparently the "infinite belly" problem has been fixed with CBPC 1.3.6 so feel free to leave HDT-SMP active on the player if you want.
 You can also turn SMP on various NPC's with numpads 5-8 but it will reset their equipment to default.
 So do it before you start a scene or it'll get a lot more modest.
 For NPCs, it's your Pandorables & Bijin combo, only I added some less potato-like male options from Oldrim as well as a few of Eeekie's NPCs (especially that crafty Cicero) on top.
 This may introduce the possibiility of BFBs (brown face bugs) so please tell me if you see any of those so I can patch them out.

-## Little Quibbles and Warnings

-Now that I understand how it works and the advantages it offers, the Skyrim Save System Overhaul is in here, not to punish you as suspected, but to allow for regular saving without scumming that would break a lot of the background scripting of this modlist.
-Set it and forget it.
-If you die, exit the game and continue from the main menu.
-You'll get back to where you were soon, the saves happen at roughly five minute intervals when everything "calms down" in the background.
-If you really want to risk an after-death reload, wait until the 15 second countdown and autoload from FEC has elapsed.
-Hopefully this will prevent the dreaded save corruption.

-It seems that strap-ons are universally loathed among the Skyrim NSFW community so I have included an old and forgotten Oldrim mod called "equippable schlong" available in the strapons menu.
-It basically attaches a full SOS schlong to your character with physics and collisions instead of a strap-on and is fully customizable from Racemenu.
-Just pull it out with the AddItemMenu, equip it, and adjust it to your liking, then drop it on the ground somewhere.
-It should auto-equip when appropriate (Amorous Adventures scenes are the worst for this)

-Also **do not attempt to convert the Form 43 plugins into form 44**!
-These are left this way intentionally and will break and cause crashes and other weirdness if you do.
-I can't stop MO2 from warning you about them but I can strongly insist that you not act on those warnings.

-The FNIS interaction with creatures is a bit bugged and sometimes a folder called "auxbones" will show up in your Overwrite directory.
-Look for this if Argonian and Khajiit tails are sticking straight out in the air.
-Once you delete them, that problem should resolve itself.
-Likewise, Cursed Loot's interaction with the unholy Creatures, FNIS, Nemesis trio is janky at best, broken at worst.
-If a creature is about to go to town and the animation seems stuck with both participants standing still unable to move, open the console with the tilde key (`), wait for all messages to cycle, then close the console again.
-Finally, sometimes the PC will become unable to move after picking up items in 3rd person due to the fidgety way that Cursed Loot uses encumbrance to slow you down.
-If this happens, simply go into first person and back out to move again.

 ### Adding Outfits